-Greg Rahn is a director of product management at Cloudera, where he is responsible for driving SQL product strategy as part of Cloudera’s analytic database product, including working directly with Impala.
-Over his 20-year career, Greg has worked with relational database systems in a variety of roles, including software engineering, database administration, database performance engineering, and most recently, product management, to provide a holistic view and expertise on the database market.
+Greg Rahn is director of product management at Cloudera, where he’s responsible for driving SQL product strategy as part of the company’s data warehouse product team, including working directly with Impala.
+For over 20 years, Greg has worked with relational database systems in a variety of roles, including software engineering, database administration, database performance engineering, and most recently product management, providing a holistic view and expertise on the database market.
 Previously, Greg was part of the esteemed Real-World Performance Group at Oracle and was the first member of the product management team at Snowflake Computing.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com